syncfusion-content/blazor-docs/blazor/datagrid/searching.md

 ## Search on each key stroke

 By default, the datagrid will initiate searching operation after the Enter key is pressed.
-If you want to initiate the searching operation while typing the values in the search box, then you can invoke the Search method of the datagrid in the Input event of the SfTextBox.
+If you want to initiate the searching operation while typing the values in the search box, then you can invoke the SearchAsync method of the datagrid in the Input event of the SfTextBox.

 ```cshtml
 @using Syncfusion.Blazor.Data